aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/open-presentation/_index.md

 ## **Open Password Protected Presentation**

-When you have to open a password-protected presentation, you can pass the password through the [Password](https://reference.aspose.com/slides/nodejs-java/aspose.slides/loadoptions/#getPassword--) property (from the [LoadOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/loadoptions/) class) to decrypt the presentation and load the presentation.
-This Javascript code demonstrates the operation:
+When you have to open a password-protected presentation, you can pass the password through the [getPassword](https://reference.aspose.com/slides/nodejs-java/aspose.slides/loadoptions/#getPassword--) method (from the [LoadOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/loadoptions/) class) to decrypt the presentation and load the presentation.
+This JavaScript code demonstrates the operation:

 ```javascript
 var loadOptions = new aspose.slides.LoadOptions();